 We've seen our fair share of Android malware hit the scene, but the guys over at Kaspersky Labs have stumbled upon something rather alarming: the first IRC bot for Android.
 For those unaware, an IRC bot is a tool that provides automated function inside of an IRC channel.
 While very useful in many scenarios, IRC bots are also often used for malicious intent, such as the case at hand.
-It's worth noting here that, with the way this attack works, remote commands could be sent via any medium - SMS, webserver, etc. The attacker has just chosen IRC as the platform for this exploit.
-Read More
+It's worth noting here that, with the way this attack works, remote commands could be sent via any medium - SMS, webserver, etc. Read More

 Google continues to be admirably quick to react to DroidDream, the nasty Android Trojan we helped uncover on Tuesday.
 After removing the offending apps from the Market in just a few minutes of finding out about them, a new post on the Google Mobile Blog reveals that they're now ready to take further steps.

 Update: After having a back and forth with Android Security, there's some disagreement as to just how malicious these apps we linked in this post are.
 We may have jumped the gun here, so hold tight, and we'll keep you informed.